 Eating buckwheat may also help reduce some risk factors for heart disease.

-In one study, buckwheat intake was associated with lower total and “bad” LDL cholesterol plus a higher ratio of “good” HDL to total cholesterol (21).
+In one study, buckwheat intake was associated with lower total and LDL (bad) cholesterol, as well as a higher ratio of HDL (good) to total cholesterol (

-Another study had similar findings, showing that those who ate buckwheat had a lower risk of high blood pressure, high cholesterol and high blood sugar (22).
+Another study observed similar findings, showing that those who ate buckwheat had a lower risk of high blood pressure, high cholesterol, and high blood sugar (

 Try soba noodles made from buckwheat as a gluten-free swap for traditional pasta.
-Or, use buckwheat to add a bit of crunch to soups, salads or even veggie burgers.
+Alternatively, use buckwheat to add a bit of crunch to soups, salads, or even veggie burgers.

 has been associated with reductions in heart disease risk factors, such as

-A 2014 study found that the compounds in amaranth were effective in blocking inflammation in both humans and mice by preventing the activation of a pathway that triggers inflammation (25).
+A 2014 test-tube study suggests that the compounds in amaranth block inflammation by preventing the activation of a pathway that triggers inflammation (

 Thanks to its high fiber content, amaranth may also decrease several heart disease risk factors.

-In fact, one animal study found that amaranth seeds decreased both blood triglycerides and “bad” LDL cholesterol levels (26).
+In fact, one animal study found that amaranth seeds decreased both blood triglycerides and LDL (bad) cholesterol levels (

 You can use amaranth as a substitute for other grains, such as rice or couscous.
 Amaranth that has been cooked and then chilled can also be used in place of cornstarch as a thickening agent for soups, jellies, or sauces.

-As the smallest grain in the world, teff is a tiny but powerful grain.
+As one of the smallest grains in the world, teff is a tiny but powerful grain.

 Despite being just 1/100 the size of a kernel of wheat, teff packs a nutritional punch.

 One cup (252 grams) of cooked teff contains 10 grams of protein and 7 grams of fiber.
-It also provides plenty of B vitamins, especially thiamin (34).
+It also provides plenty of B vitamins, especially thiamine (

 For gluten-free baking, try substituting teff in part or in whole for wheat flour.
 Teff can also be mixed into chili, made into porridge, or used as a natural way to thicken dishes.

 Corn, or maize, is among the most popular gluten-free cereal grains consumed around the world.

-In addition to being high in fiber, corn is also a rich source of the carotenoids lutein and zeaxanthin, plant pigments that act as antioxidants (35).
+In addition to being high in fiber, corn is a rich source of the carotenoids lutein and zeaxanthin, which are plant pigments that act as antioxidants (